Last updated: September 20, 2021

 What happens if Public Health tells me I am a high-risk contact of a person with COVID- 19?

 If you have received a letter or phone call from Public Health that says you are a high-risk contact, this means you have been in close contact with someone who has the virus.
 To keep yourself and others safe, you will need to follow the instructions as described by your case manager.
-This will include isolating from others in your household, not going to work or school and staying in isolation until it has been 14 days since your last exposure.
+If you are not yet fully immunized (e.g. it has been less than 14 days since your second dose), this will include isolating from others in your household, not going to work or school and staying in isolation until it has been 10 days since your last exposure.
 Self-isolation is a legal requirement under Section 22 of the Health Protection and Promotion Act.
 Should you ignore this requirement, you may be charged and fined up to $5,000 per day for each day you are not in self-isolation.
-You will also be recommended that you seek testing for COVID-19 during your isolation, however even if you receive a negative result you must complete your full 14 days of isolation.
+You will also be recommended that you seek testing for COVID-19 during your isolation, however even if you receive a negative result you must complete your full 10 days of isolation.
+If you are fully immunized (e.g. it has been 14 or more days since your second dose), for the next 10 days you should self monitor, follow public health measures like wearing a mask outside of your house, and self-isolate and get tested if you develop symptoms.